themagicgoatboy/Daniel-Hannon---NEA-Project/README.md

-Download The file "Project - Daniel Hannon - NEA Computer Science.zip" Unzip the file.
+Download The file "Final Project.zip"
+Unzip the file.
 In your browser, open https://builds.dotnet.microsoft.com/dotnet/install/dotnet_basic_config_website.winget, This will download the dependencies.
 If this doesn't work, open PowerShell as admin, and type "winget install Microsoft.DotNet.SDK.10"